COVID-19: Safer travel guidance

 Priority seating is available on every public transport mode for our priority customers.

 Children and customers requiring assistance, such as those with disability, will be given priority access.
 If you feel uncomfortable and choose to get off, please be patient while waiting for the next service.

-Light rail journeys will be made safer with doors now opening automatically at platforms to minimise your contact with trams.
+Light rail journeys have been made safer with doors now opening automatically at every stop to minimise your contact with light rail vehicles.

 Staff will validate tickets without contact via Opal card payment.